tdwg/ltc/README.md

 #### Step 2.
 Provide Feedback on the Discussion Forum
 To provide feedback during the Public Review, please use the [discussion forum](https://github.com/tdwg/ltc/discussions).
 We will host open question and answer sessions via Zoom on Thursdays from 10am - 11am EST beginning in January.
-Please see the announcements in the discussion forum for additional information, including the Zoom link and schedule.
+Please take a look at the announcements in the discussion forum for additional information, including the Zoom link and schedule.
 We are also willing to accommodate additional times upon request (contact below).

 The Public Review Moderator and LtC Team will create issues from the discussion forum when needed.